playfularchitect/Rosetta-Stone-Of-Physics/README.md

 ## ▶️ Run the Live Verification

 Open the Google Colab notebook below to run the main verification script.
-It will reproduce the key tables and results from the mathoracle4(finalcell).py.(The cell used in this repo is all the way at the bottom when you open its colab link.
-All the other cells are my iterations that you are free to look through!)
+It will reproduce the key tables and results from the `mathoracle4(finalcell).py` script.

+(Note: The final, correct cell is at the bottom of the notebook.
+The other cells are previous iterations you are free to explore.)
 No setup is required.

 **[► Click Here to Run the Live Verification (Google Colab)](https://colab.research.google.com/drive/1MZtXHujuPUlDSmSMu2gR54b-s9N44UoZ?usp=sharing)**

 ---

-## ## The Three Pillars of Evidence
+## The Three Pillars of Evidence

 The evidence for this framework is built on three distinct, interlocking pillars.